Year 7 Course Information

 (Prescribed studies in Japanese)

 The Year 7 Japanese curriculum is designed to introduce the Japanese language and culture to students, encouraging them to speak, listen to, read and write Japanese in a range of interactions with the teacher and one another on various topics.
-Students will explore Japanese traditional and contemporary culture, and make connections and comparisons between the Japanese culture and that of their own.
+Students will explore Japanese traditional and contemporary culture and make connections and comparisons between the Japanese culture and that of their own.
 They will learn the Japanese basic script, hiragana, practise introducing themselves and their family as well as language structures to interact in the classroom.
-There is the opportunity to host students from Japan through the exchange with our sister school, Aoki Junior High School located in Nagano Prefecture, Japan.

-(Prescribed studies in Mathematics, Science and Digital Technologies)
+(Prescribed studies in Mathematics, Science, Digital Technologies and Information Literacy)

-The students in Year 7 work on mathematics, science and digital technology concurrently.
+The students in Year 7 work on Mathematics, Science, Digital Technology and Information Literacy concurrently.

-In mathematics, the students work with algebra, fractions, percentages, decimals, measurement, geometry, equations, polygons, solids and transformations, and statistics and probability.
-Through the use of an explicit teaching and differential model, the students work through problems based on the topic areas to develop the mathematical proficiencies of understanding, fluency, problem solving and reasoning.
-All students will develop their independent learning skills and habits including metacognition and knowing how to request assistance.
+In Mathematics, the students work with algebra, fractions, percentages, decimals, measurement, geometry, equations, polygons, solids and transformations, statistics and probability.
+Through the use of an explicit teaching and differential model, the students work through problems based on the topic areas to develop the mathematical proficiency of understanding, fluency, problem solving and reasoning.
+All students will develop their independent learning skills and habits including meta-cognition and knowing how to request assistance.

-The Digital Technologies curriculum enables students in Years 7 and 8 to gain understanding of digital solutions.
+The Digital Technologies and Information Literacy curriculum enables students in Years 7 and 8 to gain understanding of digital solutions.
 It provides practical opportunities for students to explore ‘block based coding’ using visual computer programming techniques to systematically and innovatively transform data into digital solutions.
+Students are introduced to a wide range of resources, both digital and physical, and technologies that the College Library provides both in the Library and through the Library Resources page via SIMON.
+To assist with the learning process and improve students’ deeper understanding, they are introduced to the six step learning process (Defining, Locating, Selecting, Organising, Presenting and Evaluating) in subjects across the curriculum.

 (Prescribed studies in Music and the Visual Arts)

 This study develops intellectual, aesthetic and cultural understanding of the value and importance of music.
-In Year 7, Music has a focus on performance by learning various instruments.
-In Term 1 a choice of either flute, clarinet, saxophone, trumpet and trombone is offered and in Terms 2 to 4 emphasis is placed on xylophone, guitar, ukulele and singing.
-Students use a range of contemporary and traditional media, materials, equipment and technologies to explore and expand their understanding of music (Sony Acid Music Studio).
-Students use processes of rehearsal, reflection and evaluation to develop skills in refining and shaping their small group work performances in term 3 and 4 to effectively communicate their intended aims.
+In Year 7, Music classes focus on performing by learning various instruments.
+In Semester 1 a choice of either flute, clarinet, saxophone, trumpet or trombone is offered.
+In Semester 2, students can elect to continue with their instrument in a band formation or move into the general music stream.
+In the general music stream, students will use a range of contemporary and traditional media, materials, equipment and technologies to explore, research and expand their understanding of music.

 With a focus on 2D and 3D artwork, students will use a variety of media, materials and technologies.
-Students will experiment with imaginative and innovative ways of using contemporary and traditional skill, techniques and processes.
-Students will cover the dimensions of creating and making and exploring and responding.
+Students will experiment with imaginative and innovative ways of using contemporary and traditional skills, techniques and processes.
+Students will cover the dimensions of creating and making, and exploring and responding.
 Students will learn and explore a range of art forms.
-Areas studied in this unit: Ceramics, Pixel Art, Mixed Media and Theme Exploration.
+Areas studied in this Unit: Ceramics, Pixel Art, Mixed Media and Theme Exploration.

 Students create design solutions across a range of technology contexts.
-Over the course of study in this subject, students will gain experiences and learning in the traditional area of timber and metal technology and also in resistant materials, particularly plastics.
-Projects will focus heavily on the design solutions students develop and theory will guide them from idea/conceptualisation through to a finished article.
-In addition to this, design folios will be introduced as well as responsibilities around safe work practices within a technology workshop.
+Over the course of study in this subject, students will gain experiences and learning in the area of agriculture, horticulture, metals, plastics and wood.
+There is an environmental impact awareness throughout the Unit with a focus on sustainability.
+Projects focus heavily on the design solutions students develop and theory will guide them from idea conceptualisation through to a finished article.